-During the period under review, the Board consisted of five non-executive directors (one of whom is the Chairman of the Company) and one executive director.
-Mr Lawrence Zammit and Mr Franco Azzopardi are considered to be independent within the meaning provided by the Code.
+During the period under review, the Board consisted of five (5) non-executive directors (one of whom is the Chairman of the Company) and one (1) executive director.
+Mr Lawrence Zammit and Mr Franco Azzopardi are considered to be independent.
+In determining the independence or otherwise of its directors, the Board considered, amongst others, the principles relating to independence of directors contained in the Code, the Company's own practice as well as general principles of good practice.

 The presence of the executive director on the Board is designed to ensure that the Board has direct access to the individuals having the prime responsibility for the executive management of the Company and the implementation of approved polices.
+Each non-executive director has submitted the declaration to the Board declaring their independence as stipulated under code provision 3.4.